remotion-dev/remotion/packages/docs/docs/cloudrun/cli/render.md

 Specify the name of the service which should be used to perform the render.
 This is used in conjunction with the region to determine the service endpoint, as the same service name can exist across multiple regions.
 You must set either `cloud-run-url` _or_ `service-name`, but not both

-## Media Rendering Specific Flags

-The above flags can be used for rendering both Still and Media.
-These flags are specific for Media rendering.

 ### `--codec`

 [`h264` or `h265` or `png` or `vp8` or `mp3` or `aac` or `wav` or `prores`](/docs/config#setcodec).
 If you don't supply `--codec`, it will use `h264`.